AndersDeath/diary2/000-current.md

 # 04 August - Friday - Yerevan - 309 day of immigration

 I got surgery today.
 It wasn't so cool.
 Surgeon installed one prosthetic and removed some bads with shit.
 Also I got perforation between mouth and nose areas.
 My nose started bleeding after surgery.
 It was something absolutely new for me.
 I never experienced this shot before.
 I feel relatively ok now.
 Pain is not so heavy.
 At the same time I need to do specific procedures.
+The first part of the day was dedicated to programming.